 - Think about how you want people to feel when they land on your website and use fonts and colors to evoke that feeling.

-- Don’t be afraid to use big, bold color palettes.
+- Don’t be afraid to use bold color palettes.

 - Use shapes and lines to separate sections and give structure to your site.